Blackjack Card Values

 If you are playing blackjack, your strategy is highly influenced by the value of the cards in your hand.
 This value determines whether you should hit, stand, double down or split with regards to what the dealer is showing.

-Here is how the knowledge about card values can be used to make strategic decisions that increase your chances of winning.
+Here is how the knowledge about blackjack card values can be used to make strategic decisions that increase your chances of winning:

 When To Hit Or Stand